The FourFourTwo Season Preview 2015/16: Aston Villa

 “How did they manage to escape yet again?”
 Despite the much-needed enthusiasm brought to the club by Sherwood, Villa’s squad now looks ill-equipped to do anything more than scrap their way towards the bottom of the Premier League.
 Simply avoiding the drop would be a sensible goal.

-To see where FourFourTwo think Aston Villa will finish – along with a bespoke two-page preview – get our special new season issue.
+To see where FourFourTwo think Aston Villa will finish – along with a bespoke two-page preview – get our special new season issue, out Saturday August 1.